Charly Boy: The Charly Boy Show

 Charly Boy's most popular television series was The Charly Boy Show – a weekly sketch/variety show with political undertones, and featured music, comedy, and celebrity appearances.
 Key segments included This Is Not The News (A satirical news bulletin lampooning celebrities), Mama and Papa Nothing Spoil (A bickering elderly couple who provided comical answers to viewer's questions) and Candid Camera.
-It launched on NTA 2 Channel 5 Lagos, and was syndicated across other stations across the country.
-Among the cast were Charly Boy's wife Diane Oputa, actress Stella Damasus, Mercy Oyebo, singing duo Tunde and Wunmi Obe, and actor Patrick Doyle.
+It launched on NTA 2 Channel 5 Lagos in 1991, and was syndicated across other stations across the country.
+It later moved to AIT until its cancellation in 2001.
+Among the cast were Charly Boy's wife Diane Oputa, actresses Stella Damasus and Mercy Oyebo, singing duo Tunde and Wunmi Obe, and actor Patrick Doyle.
 Charly Boy's alter-ego Madam Zigizigi (a drag character) and monologues which condemned the country's dictatorship were also popular features.